 Hoaxes, stripped of all its negative connotations, are just pure entertainment.
 And there’s no better way to spice up our boring office life than feasting on out-of-this-world stories, regardless if they’re fabricated or not.

-From bizarre cryptids to forged historical records, Philippines is a melting pot of colorful hoaxes.
+From bizarre cryptids to forged historical records, the Philippines is a melting pot of colorful hoaxes.
 Here are some of the fake stories that challenged our wits and drove us nuts over the years:

 9. The Black She-Wolf

 In October 1719, Governor General Fernando Manuel de Bustillo Bustamante y Rueda was assassinated at the Palacio del Gobernador.
 The perpetrators were never identified although some accounts link Dominican priests to the murder.
 Then, sometime during WWII, a novel based on the gruesome murder came out of nowhere.
 Entitled “La Loba Negra” (The Black She-Wolf), it tells the story of the Governor General’s widow who transforms into a wolf by night to kill her husband’s murderers.

 The said novel was allegedly written by Jose Burgos, who, as far as historical records are concerned, had no other known literary works.
 Historian William Henry Scott later discovered that “La Loba Negra” was only a hoax.
 Turns out, con man Jose E. Marco–the same guy behind the Code of Kalantiaw–created the novel as part of his immense collection of forgeries.
 [Image source: www.flickr.com]